Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: The Model

 The open system that we consider is given by noninteracting lattice fermions on a one-dimensional chain with nearest-neighbor hopping in the presence of an electric field.
-The effect of the electric field is taken into account by introducing a complex Peierls phase \cite{Turkowski2005} $\varphi(t) = \Omega\,t$ (given by $\Omega = eEa$) to the hopping integral $\gamma$; we use $\gamma$ instead of $t$, so as to not confuse the hopping term with time.
+The effect of the electric field is taken into account by introducing a complex Peierls phase \cite{Turkowski2005} $\varphi(t) = \Omega\,t$ (given by $\Omega = eEa$) to the hopping integral $\gamma$; we use $\gamma$ for the hopping instead of the more common $t$, so as to not confuse the hopping term with time.
 The system Hamiltonian then reads:

 Every site of the chain is coupled to an independent infinite fermionic bath, whose Hamiltonian is $\hat{\mathcal H}_b = \sum_{i\alpha}\omega_\alpha\cd_{i\alpha}\cc_{i\alpha}$, through a bilinear hybridization term that is given by: